How long will I be required for?

 Who will jury summonses be sent to?

 Initially, summonses will only be sent to people who live in metropolitan Melbourne.
-Only those people who completed an eligibility form earlier in 2020 will be summonsed for jury service in 2020.

 When will regional trials resume?